asciphx/FabCc/README.md

 ## Description
 - If translated by machine, FabCc can be a wafer factory, so FabCc symbolizes the most sophisticated and minimal chip.
 - The namespace uses the uppercase hump fc of FabCc.
-- The logo hasn't been replaced yet.
-It's the crow logo for the time being.
-- Before the loopback test, you need to refresh the web page several times to warm up, and then the wrk test will not crash.
-The specific reason is unknown.
 - Principle of Coroutines
 - ![yield](./yield.gif)
 - [Demo site](http://8.129.58.72:8080/)🚀